TheoLoubet/UrbanSettlementGenerator/report.md

 -> fix the weird thing that happen with the slabs
 -> change the bridge when it's too short
+-> if the number of bridge end point is not pair don't build bridges

 ## Building in moutains